beardedeagle/pepper/README.rst

 additional CLI scripts maintain the same interface as Salt's own CLI scripts (``salt``, ``salt-run``, ``salt-key``, etc).

-It does not require any additional dependencies and runs on Python 2.5+ and Python 3.
-(Python 3 support is new, please file an issue if you encounter trouble.)
+It does not require any additional dependencies and runs on Python 3.6+.

 .. __: https://github.com/saltstack/salt-api